bwees/orca_prusa/README.md

 An extensible, modular converter for converting PrusaSlicer INI profiles to OrcaSlicer JSON format.

+Claude was heavily used for the creation of the conversion script as it is excellent at parsign large amounts of configs and creating converters.

 ## Features

 - **Modular Architecture**: Built with a flexible converter system that supports 1:1 mappings, multi-key mappings, split conversions, and custom logic